pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 Structurally, however, the mechanisms diverge.
 Borderline escalation reflects low tolerance for attachment ambiguity and discharges affect immediately.
 PM-OCAC escalation reflects high tolerance for internal strain and emerges only after symmetry threatens inferiority safety.

-What appears as “quiet borderline” is more accurately understood as deferred symmetry hyperreflection—a consequence of an introverted state-transition director routing regulation internally until correction becomes unavoidable.
+What appears as “quiet borderline” is more accurately understood as deferred symmetry hyperreflection: a consequence of an introverted state-transition director routing regulation internally until correction becomes unavoidable.

 ### Stability Conditions for PM-OCAC Dyads